Tom Brady's Netflix roast features lots of humor, reunion between Robert Kraft and Bill Belichick

 “Gisele gave you an ultimatum.
 She said you retire or we’re done.
 When you got a chance to go 8-9 and all it will cost you is your wife and your kids, you’ve got to do what you’ve got to do,” Hart said, referring to Brady coming out of a brief retirement in 2022 for one more season.

 The only time Brady objected to a joke was when Jeff Ross made a reference to Patriots owner Robert Kraft and massages.
-In 2019, Kraft received a misdemeanor charge that he paid for sex at a Florida massage parlor.
+In 2019, Kraft originally received a misdemeanor charge that he paid for sex at a Florida massage parlor.
+Prosecutors later dropped the charge after courts blocked the use of video from cameras installed by police inside the massage parlors.

-Brady walked up to Ross and said in his ear “don’t say that (stuff) again”, but it was caught on the microphone.
+Brady walked up to Ross and said in his ear “don’t say that (stuff) again”, but it was clearly caught on the microphone and heard by those watching the roast at home.
+It was not heard by those in attendance.

 Later, Kraft and former Patriots coach Bill Belichick did a shot together on stage after some coaxing from Hart.